 - Origins Available:

 Early Origins of the Houghie family

-Another 349 words (25 lines of text) covering the years 1519, 1567, 1591, 1667 and 1625 are included under the topic Early Houghie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Houghie research.
+Another 175 words (12 lines of text) covering the years 1519, 1567, 1591, 1667 and 1625 are included under the topic Early Houghie History in all our PDF Extended History products and printed products wherever possible.

 Houghie Spelling Variations

 Spelling variations of this family name include: Howie, Howe, Howey, Howy and others.